Frequently Asked Questions

 If you have basic questions related to the PMP exam then you have come to the right place.

 What is the PMP exam?

 PMP stands for Project Management Professional certification.
-This is an exam offered by PMI (Project Management Institute) for practising Project Managers.
-PMP is a globally recognized certification exam and is well respected in the industry.
+This is an exam offered by PMI (the Project Management Institute) for practising Project Managers.
+The PMP is a globally recognized certification exam and is well respected in the industry.
 The exam is extremely popular.
-There are about 300,000 certified PMPs all over the globe.
-61,485 professionals sat for the exam just in two months of August and September, 2005
+There are about 380,000 certified PMPs all over the globe.
+About 10,000 professionals sat for the exam just in February, 2012 alone.

 What kind of organization is PMI?